24 Best Marketing Resume Examples for 2026

 The hiring process is a mystery, but it doesn’t have to be!
 Here’s what you need to know about the hiring process after you’ve submitted your resume:

-• Companies use an Automated Tracking System (ATS) to filter out resumes based on certain keywords.
+• Companies use an Automated Tracking System (ATS) to filter out resumes based on certain keywords, which you can use in skills, experience, and to create LinkedIn headline.

 • The hiring manager or HR manager reviews your resume and determines whether you get an initial interview or not.